-The US national unemployment rate rose to 4.0% in December 2018, adding 304,000 jobs, according to the Bureau of Labor Statistics report.
+The US national unemployment rate rose to 4.0% in December 2018 with the addition of 304,000 new jobs, according to the Bureau of Labor Statistics report.
 This represents a .1% increase from December 2017.
 The government shutdown accounted for an increase of 175,000 in temporary layoffs and part-time workers increased nearly 500,000.
 The total number of unemployed persons stands at 6.5 million, with less than 20% experiencing long-term unemployment.

 These numbers indicate continued pressure on employers to find talent; though the tech sector continues to be one of the tightest job markets.
 According to a survey from Spiceworks, IT departments plan to expand in 2019 and 62% of IT professionals may change jobs to earn a higher salary.
 This may wreak havoc on many companies as they focus on expanding their skills, for they may lose seasoned veterans in the process.